Fox News Has Been ‘Getting People Killed For Years,’ Writer Says

 Boehlert pointed to the network’s coverage against expanding Medicaid and its “crusade” against making health care affordable for everyday Americans.

-Speaking of the coronavirus coverage, Boehlert suggested that it was nothing out of the ordinary, but admitted the current situation is “far more dire.”
+Speaking of the coronavirus coverage, Boehlert suggested that it was nothing out of the ordinary but admitted the current situation is “far more dire.”

 “I mean, I’ve been watching and documenting Fox News for 15 years.
 I mean, it is a cancer on this country.
 There is no doubt about it.
 So who knows what they are going to do.
 Their programming is to vilify and stir hatred.”